 The following Employment practice note provides comprehensive and up to date legal information covering:

-Changes to the CJRS, with HMRC contributions to furloughed employee wages tapering progressively from 1 August until the scheme closes on 31 October, and flexible furloughing being possible from 1 July, were announced by the Chancellor of the Exchequer on 29 May 2020.
-For further information on the ‘flexible furloughing’, revised version of the CJRS, see Practice Note: Coronavirus Job Retention Scheme (revised version from 1 July 2020).
+Changes to the CJRS, with HMRC contributions to furloughed employee wages tapering progressively from 1 August until the scheme was intended to close on 31 October, and flexible furloughing being possible from 1 July, were announced by the Chancellor of the Exchequer on 29 May 2020.
+For further information on the ‘flexible furloughing’, revised version of the CJRS, see Practice Note: Coronavirus Job Retention Scheme (revised version 1 July to 31 October 2020).

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.